artischockee/twenty-one-points/README.md

 ## Goals
 - [x] Write basic Model's logic
 - [ ] Make an interaction for players's table
+- [ ] Get rid of setting font for View's labels
 - [ ] Unite the Model and the View using Controller

 ## Disclaimer